lfspd/lfspd.github.io/ReadMe.md

 This is the set of Linux packages for docker container.

 The main features of the distro:
-- minimalistic linux distribuition (no X11, no GUIs, no mans, no locales etc.).

-  supposed that all applications will run in docker container in batch mode
+- supposed that applications will run in docker container in batch mode

+  Distro does not contain X11, GUIs, mans, locales, tests, tutorials etc.

+  <b>It doesn't require any OS.
+This is "fake" Linux, imitates Linux distribution.</b>
 - all packages built from sources
 - minimized by size (compiled with size optimization flags + stripped & cleaned)
-- set of packages for scientific programming
+- set of packages for scientific programming <b>[Readme/packages.md](Readme/packages.md)</b>
 - the latest versions of all the packages : glibc, gcc, perl, cmake, python etc.
 - packages installed in <code>/usr /usr/local</code>.
 Greatly simpifies <b>setup scripts</b>
 - customizable.
 Package not needed - comment it out & rebuild.
-To add  - valeriy.onuchin@yandex.ru

 Based on the Linux From Scratch project https://www.linuxfromscratch.org/